 Multiple Stage Designs

 To achieve improved pumping speed and higher vacuum, more than one booster stage (rotor) may be used (Fig. 3).
-When two boosters are operated in parallel (Fig. 4), for example, a one decade improvement is in ultimate vacuum is possible, and the pumping speed can be increased by more than 10 times at pressures in the range of 7.5 x 10-3 Torr (10-2 mbar) to 7.5 Torr (10 mbar).
+When two boosters are operated in parallel (Fig. 4), for example, a one-decade improvement in ultimate vacuum is possible, and the pumping speed can be increased by more than 10 times at pressures in the range of 7.5 x 10-3 Torr (10-2 mbar) to 7.5 Torr (10 mbar).
 This improvement in pumping speed is more modest at higher pressures.
 When boosters are operated in series, the enhancement in speed is less than with parallel operation, but the improvement in ultimate vacuum is more significant.

-|Figure 3 | Example of a five stage Roots blower (courtesy of Edwards Vacuum)
+|Figure 3 | Example of a five-stage Roots blower (courtesy of Edwards Vacuum)

 |Figure 4 | Efficiency improvement from two Roots blower operating in parallel and in series (courtesy of Edwards Vacuum)

 Due to the tight clearances between the rotors, and between the rotors and the housing, the pump temperature affects the operating characteristics.
-This is due to thermal expansion of the rotors.
+This is due to the thermal expansion of the rotors.
 When the pump is in operation, considerable heat is generated, causing the rotors to heat up more than the housing, which can more easily dissipate its heat.
 The difference in temperature between the rotors and the housing causes a proportional difference in thermal expansion whereby the rotors grow more than the housing, and reduce the clearance between the rotors and the housing.
 This improves the pump’s ability to seal against backflow.

 When it is required that a roots pump operate at inlet pressures of 75 Torr (100 mbar) to 750 Torr (1000 mbar), gas cooling is necessary.
 After the gas leaves the pump’s outlet flange (6), it is passed through a heat exchanger (7), and then introduced at the middle of the pump (4) during the suction phase of rotor (1) & (2) rotation.
 This cools the pump, enabling it to compress against higher inlet pressures (5), up to atmospheric pressure without thermal failure.
 The flow of cooled gas is controlled by the rotors, which eliminates the need for any additional valves.